Thursday, July 30, 2020

 In her personal dealings with student, Earhart, using her own experiences as a trendsetter, painted no rosy picture of instant acceptance for women entering new careers.
 Marguerite Coll, who studied electrical engineering at Purdue, recalled Earhart clearly explaining to her and two other female students “what some of the obstacles are in the way of women who want to go into what’s always been known as a man’s field.
 She was encouraging though.
 She didn’t see why, if a woman had special talents along that line, she couldn’t gout and show ’em!”

 That kind of advice worried some people.
-According to Putnam, one Purdue professor declared that if Earhart kept on encouraging the university’s coeds to pursue careers they “won’t be willing to get married and lead the quiet life for which Nature intended them.”
+According to Putnam, one Purdue professor declared that if Earhart kept on encouraging the university’s female students to pursue careers they “won’t be willing to get married and lead the quiet life for which Nature intended them.”
 In one regard the male professor might have been right.
 As an unidentified female student proclaimed after Earhart’s stay at the university had ended: “No one every pepped us up so.”

 Talking with students, Earhart developed what she called “surface impressions” about the university that she shared with the school’s administrators.
 She noted that there appeared to exist at Purdue rigid boundary lines between different disciplines.
 “It seems to me there should be much more interchange of instructors and subjects between these, which would lead to the education of people rather than to the selected specimens numbered and tagged Home Ec[onomics] or EE [Electrical Engineering] or what-not,” said Earhart.
 She added that lowering the walls between schools might help eliminate the “condescending attitude” on the part of male students toward their female counterparts.
 “Today,” said Earhart, “it is almost as if the subjects themselves had sex so firm is the line drawn between what girls and boys should study.”